-5 Ways Nixing The Affordable Care Act Could Upend The Entire U.S. Health System
+5 Ways Nixing The Affordable Care Act Could Upend U.S. Health System

 Millions could lose coverage directly

 More than 20 million Americans who previously were uninsured gained coverage from 2010 to 2017.
 Some of that was due to an improving economy, but many also gained the ability to buy their own coverage, thanks to the law's federal subsidies to defray the cost of insurance.
-Other provisions of the Affordable Care Act played a significant role, including its ban on restrictions for people with preexisting medical conditions, expansion of the Medicaid program to more low-income adults and allowing adult children to stay on their parents' health plans until reaching age 26.
+Other provisions of the Affordable Care Act played a significant role, including its ban on restrictions for people with pre-existing medical conditions, expansion of the Medicaid program to more low-income adults and allowing adult children to stay on their parents' health plans until reaching age 26.

 If the law were reversed, federal funding for Medicaid and individual insurance subsidies would stop, and insurers could once again refuse coverage to or charge more for people who have health problems.